ocf/ocfweb/ocfweb/docs/docs/contact/slack.md

 1. Create an OCF account [here][join].

 2. Go to the OCF Slack workspace [here][slack] and click the "If you have an
    @ocf.berkeley.edu email address, you can create an account." button.

-3. Enter your OCF username in the box, this should send an email your Berkeley email.
+3. Enter your OCF username in the box, this should send an email to your Berkeley email.
 If you don't recieve an email, please contact a staff member for assistance.

 4. Click the link in your Berkeley email and follow the instructions to complete setup.
-We recommend setting your display name to your OCF username for consistency.
+We *strongly* recommend setting your display name to your OCF username for consistency.

 5. Join some channels!